matthewmueller/tree/README.md

 When initialized, it will simply reflect the extension of `File#path`.
 However, some plugins may need to modify this value if they end up changing how it should be interpreted.
 For example, a CoffeeScript plugin would switch from `"coffee"` to `"js"`.

+### File#contents

+This holds the current contents of the file.
+When first read, this property should be set, and subsequent changes to the source code should apply to this property.